-We recently interviewed Ross Simmonds for our monthly podcast – ‘Marketer of the Month’!
-We had some amazing insightful conversations with Andrew and here’s what we discussed about –
+We recently interviewed Andrew McNulty for our monthly podcast – ‘Marketer of the Month’!
+We had some amazing insightful conversations with Andrew and here’s what we discussed –

 1. From being a CFO at Gucci to starting his company

 2. Post-pandemic future of the short-term rental industry

 3. Reducing the carbon footprint using digital guest books

 4. Airbnb and the strength of creating a community